dylanbeattie/dylanbeattie.net/_posts/2021/2021-07-23-how-not-to-respond-to-a-cfp.md

 In a perfect world, you'd follow up on every one of these - “hey, did you mean Angular, the popular Java***Script*** framework?” – but when a programme committee is trying to pick 75 talks out of 980 submissions, those kinds of errors indicate a lack of care on behalf of the person writing the proposal, and are often enough to justify an immediate rejection.

 Finally, read through your submission and check it makes sense.
 I've seen proposals where I'm guessing somebody edited something for length, and removed a key sentence or phrase, leaving an abstract that really didn't make a huge amount of sense.
-Careless editing can leave you with a proposal like: "machine learning is revolutionising the world of financial analysis.
-In this talk, we'll look at how you can use FoobarJS to streamline your deployments."
+Careless editing can leave you with a proposal like: “machine learning is revolutionising the world of financial analysis.
+In this talk, we'll look at how you can use FoobarJS to streamline your deployments.”
 OK, fine – but what does FoobarJS and deployments have to do with machine learning or financial analysis?

 ### 7. Lazy copy/pasting